meaneych/ClinicalTextMiningTutorial_January2024/README.md

 ## Details Regarding Datasets Used in this Tutorial

-Real clinical text datasets will be used to demonstrate computational tools and statistical models.
+Real clinical text datasets will be used to demonstrate computational tools and statistical models illustrated in this tutorial.
 In particular, we will make use of 1) the general purpose MIMIC-III dataset, and 2) the i2b2 2014 clinical text deidentification track dataset.

 MIMIC-III documentation, and details regarding data access are provided at the following URL [https://physionet.org/content/mimiciii/1.4/].
-An accompanying scientific manuscript describing the open access clinical data resource is provided at the following URL [https://dspace.mit.edu/bitstream/handle/1721.1/109192/MIMIC-III.pdf?sequence=1].
+    - An accompanying scientific manuscript describing the open access clinical data resource is provided at the following URL [https://dspace.mit.edu/bitstream/handle/1721.1/109192/MIMIC-III.pdf?sequence=1].

 The i2b2 2014 clinical text deidenticiation track dataset is described at the following URL [https://portal.dbmi.hms.harvard.edu/projects/n2c2-nlp/].
-An accompnaying scientific manuscript discussing study design and data annotation are provided at the following URL [https://www.sciencedirect.com/science/article/pii/S1532046415001823?via%3Dihub].
+    - An accompnaying scientific manuscript discussing study design and data annotation are provided at the following URL [https://www.sciencedirect.com/science/article/pii/S1532046415001823?via%3Dihub].
-An overview of top performing DEID models identification in the i2b2 2014 deidentification challenge are provided at the following URL [https://www.sciencedirect.com/science/article/pii/S1532046415001173?via%3Dihub].
+    - An overview of top performing DEID models identification in the i2b2 2014 deidentification challenge are provided at the following URL [https://www.sciencedirect.com/science/article/pii/S1532046415001173?via%3Dihub].

 ## Talk Overview and Additional Resources